HghaVlad/HghaVlad/README.md

 ## 👨🏻‍💻 About me

 - 🙍‍♂️ Man
-- 👦🏻 16 years old
+- 👦🏻 18 years old
 - 🇷🇺 Russia
 - 🌃 Moscow
-- 🎓 High School
+- 🎓 HSE University

 ## ⏳ Me now

-- 🔭 I’m currently working on [⚙ BU](https://brainuniversity.ru) and [stepik course](https://stepik.org/course/138258/)
+- 🔭 I’m currently working on [stepik course](https://stepik.org/course/138258/) and THE BOT project
-- 🌱 I’m currently learning Go
+- 🌱 I’m currently learning Go and C#
 - 🤔 I’m looking for help with optimizing the performance of my web application and reducing its load times.
 - 💬 Ask me about my experience with Python programming and data analysis
 - 💪 My strengths in programming are in developing web applications and working with databases.